madhuchilipi/docker_training/README.md

 one of the methods described below.

-### Using Docker Machine to create your own cluster
+### Using Docker Machine to create your own cluster1

 This method requires a bit more work to get started, but you get a permanent cluster, with less limitations.